Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: Acknowledgement

 \section{Acknowledgement}

-JGC and AM are supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1; AM supported by EPSRC grant EP/P003818/1 and the Turing Fellowship funded by the Programme on Data-Centric Engineering of Lloyd's Register Foundation; GUB supported by CoNaCyT grant FC-2016-1946 and UNAM-DGAPA-PAPIIT grant IN115217; JGC supported by CoNaCyT scholarship 2018-000009-01EXTF-00624.
-We thank the referees for their comments, which significantly improved the presentation in the paper.
+JGC and AM are supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1; AM supported by EPSRC grant EP/P003818/1 and the Turing Fellowship funded by the Programme on Data-Centric Engineering of Lloyd's Register Foundation; GUB supported by CoNaCyT grant FC-2016-1946 and UNAM-DGAPA-PAPIIT grant IN115217; JGC supported by CoNaCyT scholarship 2018-000009-01EXTF-00624 CVU 699336.